Information Communication Technology (ICT)

 - Testing Web Content for Accessibility - overview of methods in testing

-- WebAIM Wave Toolbar - Chrome (contrast checking option included) help documentation
+- WebAIM WAVE Browser Extension- Chrome (contrast checking option included) help documentation

 - Siteimprove Accessiblity Checker for Chrome, help documentation

-- Most automated tools can catch color contrast issues but a manual review of the results is usually needed to confirm no false positives, testing has to pass WCAG level A/AA (not AAA).
+- Most automated tools can catch color contrast issues but a manual review of the results is usually needed to confirm no false positives.

 - JAWSInspect - This is a fee based checker to simplify testing for screenreader accessibility, without using a screen reader.